LCJebe/Ransac/README.md

 # Ransac
-A flexible implementation of RANSAC in python that can be combined with custom estimator and distance functions.
+A flexible implementation of RANSAC in Python that can be combined with custom estimator and distance functions.

 Lars Jebe, 2018

 Currently, two modes of estiation are implemented: